 The business has continued to pay its employees at least the minimum wage and has not made anyone redundant.
+However they have reduced some of the employees' hours due to the reduction in work and revenue.

 For the first four weeks of the scheme the business will make the following claim-